-Session Replay
+Session Replay for debugging

 Session Replay has been instrumental in helping us resolve hydration errors.
 With Replay, we can visually see the jankiness of the page and pinpoint which components were impacted, saving us hours of manual debugging.